 But with traditional advertising and promotional tactics losing traction in a digital world, it’s important for marketers to just take a first step – any step – to get going on digital content marketing.
 For those who need a bit more help, there are many useful online resources for you to step up your content marketing game.

 4) Invest in Marketing Automation To Build Conversations

 For many businesses, their websites are largely glorified brochures.
-However, by introducing marketing automation, it’s possible for brands to build meaningful conversations with prospects and customers instead, thereby increasing engagement.
+However, by introducing marketing technology and sales automation tools, it’s possible for brands to build meaningful conversations with prospects and customers instead, thereby increasing engagement.

 Some of the more common marketing automation softwares out there in the market include HubSpot, Marketo, Eloqua and SharpSpring.
 But, whichever solution you choose, they should include tools such as web visitor identification and analytics, lead scoring, behaviour tracking, email automation and dynamic forms.

 Done right, marketing automation can follow potential customers throughout the buyer decision cycle, delivering the right message through email at the right time.
 For B2B prospects, this is important given the high involvement for products and services.

 Learn More: Guide To Marketing Automation